tsfloss/pyNG/README.md

 # pyNG
-Python code to compute the signal-to-noise to the matter powerspectrum and primordial bispectra including non-Gaussian covariance as presented in 2206.xxxxx
+Python code to compute the Fisher information of primordial bispectra including non-Gaussian covariance as presented in 2206.xxxxx